Saeid Esmaeilzadeh

-Saeid Esmaeilzadeh (born August 12, 1974 in Teheran, Iran) is a Swedish scientist with a PhD in Inorganic Chemistry, and a multi-award-winning serial entrepreneur who has founded over 30 companies.
+Saeid Esmaeilzadeh (born August 12, 1974 in Tehran) is an Iranian-born Swedish scientist with a PhD in Inorganic Chemistry, and a serial entrepreneur who has founded over 30 companies.
 He is currently the executive chairman and co-founder of the family-owned investment company EHAB, Esmaeilzadeh Holdings.

 Previously he has also co-founded Serendipity Group, and is a former adjunct professor in inorganic chemistry at Stockholm University.
-He was a board member of the Royal Swedish Academy of Engineering Sciences’ Business Executives Council during 2012-2014.
+He was a board member of the Royal Swedish Academy of Engineering Sciences’ Business Executives Council during 2012–2014.
 Since March 2015, Saeid Esmaeilzadeh is a member of the Swedish Government's reference group of Entrepreneurs and a member of the Entrepreneurship Forum.

+He is an elder brother of Mouna Esmaeilzadeh, a doctor, neuroscientist, entrepreneur, and TV personality.

 Biography

 Saeid Esmaeilzadeh was born in Tehran and moved to Stockholm, Sweden with his family at the age of 8, living in the suburb of Husby northwest of the city.
 His younger sister is neuroscientist and entrepreneur Mouna Esmaeilzadeh.
 Esmaeilzadeh started his academic career at Stockholm University where he studied Chemistry and History of Religion, before beginning graduate studies at the age of 21.
 In 2000 he defended his PhD thesis: Crystal Chemistry of Manganese Tantalum Oxides.
 In 2002 Esmaeilzadeh became Sweden's youngest associate professor at the age of 28, at the same university.